johnwargo/eleventy-new-post/readme.md

 Now, lets talk about the configuration options (in alphabetical order).

 ### `editorCmd`

-With `openAfterCreate` set to `true, the module opens the newly created post file using the editor executable provided here.
+With `openAfterCreate` set to `true, the utility opens the newly created post file using the editor executable provided here.
 The value defaults to `code` (Visual Studio Code).

 ### `openAfterCreate`

-When `true`, the module automatically opens the newly created post for editing using the editor command specified in `editorCmd`.
+When `true`, the utility automatically opens the newly created post for editing using the editor command specified in `editorCmd`.

 ### `paragraphCount`